classification of economies in terms of their level of development

 • Increasing levels of income per capita.

-• Investment in infrastructure and technology.
+• Investment in infrastructure and education.

 • Growing middle class.